alphagov/govuk-design-system/src/community/design-system-day-2024/index.md

 }) %}

   <p>
-    You can <a class="govuk-link" href="https://mailchi.mp/707ce8dec373/get-updated-by-email-govuk-design-system">sign up to our mailing list</a> to get the latest information on Design System Day events planned for this year.
+    You can <a class="govuk-link" href="https://mailchi.mp/707ce8dec373/get-updated-by-email-govuk-design-system">sign up to our mailing list</a> to get the latest information on future Design System Day events.
   </p>
 {% endcall %}